leomok82/leomok82.github.io/fluid-dynamics/index.md

 ## My Responsibilities

 - Authored portions of the manuscript
-- Helped conceptualize the generative model architecture
+- Conceptualize the generative model architecture
 - Ran benchmarks against other fluid dynamics neural networks on the HPC (4X A100)
 - Researched additional metrics such as LSiM, which uses a neural network to compare similarity between volumes
 - Involved with discussions for project conceptualization